Student Association Handbook

 UNC 200 Ballroom

-• capacity for 136 seated banquet-style or 200 standing or seated theatre-style
+• Capacity for 136 seated banquet-style or 200 standing or seated theatre-style

-• built-in screen, overhead projector, microphone and surround sound system
+• Built-in screen, overhead projector, microphone and surround sound system

-• event set up such as tables/chairs (must be done by Facilities Management and requested 21 days in advance of event date via the Student Association Event Set Up Facilities Work Order Form included in the booking confirmation email.)
+• Event set up such as tables/chairs (must be done by Facilities Management and requested 21 days in advance of event date via the Student Association Event Set Up Facilities Work Order Form included in the booking confirmation email.)

 • 5 microphones available by request (include your request on the Student Association Event Set Up Facilities Work Order Form under Sound Requirements section)